PrashantThirumal/Python/Robotics/Project 2/readme.txt

 Major changes:
 1. Arranging global variables and comments.
 The previous version (project 1) looked too messy.
 So I redesigned the python file
 2. Reading the following sensor data: Cliffs, Bumpers and wheel drops
-3. Uploading and playing a song
+3. Uploading and playing a song.
+(Song choice: Imperial March)

 Thought process:
 Ideally I would have liked to use the Stream function (Refer to Roomba open interface spec)